 It was almost too good to be true; I almost felt as if the universe was going to cause something terrible to happen just for the balance of things.

-Because that would
+Because that would happen to me.

 And you know what?
 Everything was probably going to be a-okay until I said that; I probably just jinxed it.